NTSB: Amtrak Washington Train Traveling At 80 MPH In 30 MPH Zone

 Mayor Don Anderson said the addition of grade separations, such as overpasses, to keep trains, cars and pedestrians separated, was needed.

-"Come back when there is that accident, and try to justify not putting in those safety enhancements, or you can go back now and advocate for the money to do it, because this project was never needed and endangers our citizens," Anderson was quoted by KOMO News.
+"Come back when there is that accident and try to justify not putting in those safety enhancements, or you can go back now and advocate for the money to do it, because this project was never needed and endangers our citizens," Anderson was quoted by KOMO News.

 Last month, the NTSB issued a report saying Amtrak had a "deficient" safety culture.

-Note: A previous version of this story incorrectly said the 2015 Philadelphia derailment was of a Northwest Regional train.
-It was Northeast Regional train.